 The mechanism is straightforward: uric acid excretion is proportional to urine flow.
 When you drink more water, you produce more urine, and more uric acid leaves your body.
 When you are dehydrated, urine concentrates, uric acid builds up in the blood, and crystals are more likely to form.

-The most directly relevant study on hydration and gout flares comes from researchers at Boston University.
-In a case-crossover study where each patient served as their own control, consuming 8 or more glasses of water per day was associated with a 46% reduction in recurrent gout attack risk.
+The most directly relevant finding on hydration and gout flares comes from a Boston University case-crossover analysis (each patient served as their own control), presented as a conference abstract at the 2009 ACR Annual Meeting by Neogi et al.: consuming 8 or more glasses of water per day was associated with a 46% reduction in recurrent gout attack risk.
+The conference abstract itself isn’t indexed on PubMed; it’s widely referenced in subsequent reviews, including Helget & Mikuls 2022 in Rheumatic Disease Clinics of North America.

 This finding is consistent with the physiological evidence: sauna bathing and exercise-induced sweating have been shown to temporarily raise serum uric acid while decreasing urinary excretion, confirming that fluid loss directly affects uric acid levels.